PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Interface_Design.md

 Want more information?
 Here's a [good article with some concise universal guidelines!](https://www.interaction-design.org/literature/topics/ui-design)

-## 4) Prototyping: Create a vertical slice
+## 4) Prototyping: Create a horizontal slice
-Now, use the skills you learned so far to create a vertical slice of only the screen(s) where you computer vision algorithm is actively used in Proto.io.
+Now, use the skills you learned so far to create a horizontal slice of the full application from start to finish!
+Make sure to include the screen(s) where you computer vision algorithm is actively used in Proto.io.
 So for the beer bottle scanner app, this would just be the camera and what the user can do there; which user stories are connected to using that feature?

+Run through your horizontal slice, how does it feel?
+Make some notes on your different versions in your Block C Notes - Y1C_2022-23_ADSAI.
+Maybe you want to finalize your wireframe already as much as possible?
+Add audio effects if you're feeling fancy, it's a lot of fun :p

+## 5) Prepare you learning log and worklog for the feedback session tomorrow!

+### Done early?
+Take a look at your project proposal presentation, which slides can you already fill-in and which do you need to update?
+Feel like going ahead with designing?
+Feel free to do so, just design the rest of your app at will and embellish it!
+You can also look into some of the resources offered over the last couple of days to see if you can further substantiate your design; maybe you want to include some more advance metrics like crowdsourcing or quantified self aspects?
+You can find link to extra information in the [HCAI Fundamentals & Applications Powerpoint](https://github.com/BredaUniversityADSAI/ADS-AI/blob/cbea9fe9290a5512a2ed59137ff6791ec232ddcc/docs/Study%20Content/Human-Centered%20Artificial%20Intelligence/Assets/HCAI%20Fundamentals%20and%20Applications.pptx)!
+Alternatively, you could start with Monday's material or work on other parts of the creative brief!

 ## Next up!
+Coming Datalab, we will look at potential disruptive technology risks for our app and use-case.
+Also you'll have your feedback sessions so please be prepared!

-Coming Datalab, we will user test our vertical slice prototypes by peer-reviewing them!
+Next Wednesday, we will user test our vertical slice prototypes by peer-reviewing them!
 After that we're going to do a very magical Wizzard of Oz workshop, and ofcourse it'll be an opportunity to ask any questions you might have!

 # Resources